mbechtel2/CacheDOS/README.md

 ## Figure creation

-Copy results into figures/figure-results.csv (must be done manually), specifically in columns B through E. Once all the results are copied columns G through K will contain the data to be copied to the corresponding .dat files.
-The file to place the data in will by the cells beginning with a '#'.
+Copy the results into figures/results.csv (must be done manually), specifically in columns B through F. Once all the results are copied columns H through L will contain the data to be copied to the corresponding .dat files.
+The file to place the data in will be in the cells beginning with a '#'.

-A single Figure can be created by going to the figures Fig# directory and running:
+A single Figure can be created by going to the figures /Fig# directory and running:

 	$ gnuplot gen.gp